 Perplexity

-Typical cost: Free tier; Pro ~$20/month.
+Typical cost: Free tier; Pro is $20/month with model selection per query.

 Automation and Workflow Tools